mysql/mysql-utilities/doc/man/mysqlindexcheck.rst

   included in idx_a.
 Order counts.

 To scan all tables in a database, specify only the database name.
-To scan a specific table, name the table in *db*.table* format.
+To scan a specific table, name the table in *db*.*table* format.
+It is possible to mix database and table names.

 You can scan tables in any database except the internal databases **mysql**, **INFORMATION_SCHEMA**, and **performance_schema**.